2023 Most Popular Journalism Bachelor's Degree Schools in Alabama

 The colleges and universities below are the most popular for journalism majors pursuing a bachelor's degree.

-Our 2023 rankings named The University of Alabama the most popular school in Alabama for journalism students working on their bachelor’s degree.
-Located in the small city of Tuscaloosa, UA is a public college with a fairly large student population.
+Our analysis found The University of Alabama to be the most popular school for journalism students who want to pursue a bachelor’s degree in Alabama.
+Located in the city of Tuscaloosa, UA is a public college with a fairly large student population.

 About 69% of the students majoring in journalism at the school are women while 31% are male.